 During your recovery, which typically lasts about two to four weeks, you'll need to avoid strenuous exercise and heavy lifting.
 Your doctor may encourage walking or other light exercise.
 You may return to work as soon as you feel able.
 You may resume sex as soon as you feel comfortable doing so.

 Outcomes from robotic myomectomy may include:

 - Symptom relief.
 After robotic myomectomy surgery, most women experience relief of bothersome signs and symptoms, such as excessive menstrual bleeding and pelvic pain and pressure.

 - Fertility improvement.
-After a robotic myomectomy, wait at least three months before attempting conception to allow the uterus enough healing time.
+Some studies suggest women have good pregnancy outcomes within about a year of surgery.
+After a robotic myomectomy, wait three to six months — or longer — before attempting to become pregnant to allow the uterus enough healing time.